bcgsc/unikseq/README.md

   Avoids writing too much data to file.
 Users opt to specify the first -t base(s) to be printed in the tsv files.
 Original (default) behaviour is to print the whole [k]-mer.

  -c output conserved FASTA regions between reference and ingroup entries (option, -c 1==yes -c 0==no, [default, original unikseq behaviour])
   Boolean (1/0, yes/no), controls the output behaviour of unikseq.
 When set (-c 1), conserved regions between ingroup sequence entries and the reference are identified by repurposing the -p parameter (below), evaluating the % of entries having a reference kmer at each position.
 When the % falls below the set -p threshold, regions will be part of a new unikseq FASTA output (.conserved.fa) and will be marked in upper-case (A,C,G,T) in the unique regions identified by unikseq.
 This option is useful for quick identification of unique sequences that are also conserved (to a tunable degree, and controlled by -p).
 The default (-c 0) is the original unikseq behaviour.
+Note: -c 1 may result in long run times on large (>10Mbp) reference (-r) sequences.

  -s min. reference FASTA region [size] (bp) to output (option, default: -s 100 bp) minimum "unique" (and -c 1:"conserved") reference (target) region size to report.